PrakritTyagi/my_bot/README.md

   Your browser does not support the video tag.
 </video>

+## Docker

+The docker file is provided in the my_bot/dockerfile directory.
+You can copy it to the root of the workspace and build the docker image.
+I used this with vscode remote container extension.

+- If while running docker the gazebo takes time to load, change the world file to a simple one.
+In my experience, you would have to wait a while for the gazebo to load the duckytown.world file.

 <!-- ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. -->